ljishen/dockerfiles/linux-perf/README.md

 # Linux Perf in Docker Container

-A Performance analysis tools for Linux.
+perf is a Performance analysis tools for Linux.
+Now is available using `docker run`.

 ## Usage